globus/globus-compute/docs/quickstart.rst

 **funcX** client and endpoint software releases are available on `PyPI <https://pypi.org/project/funcx/>`_.

-You can try funcX on `Binder <https://mybinder.org/v2/gh/funcx-faas/examples/HEAD?filepath=notebooks%2FIntroduction.ipynb>`_
+You can try funcX on a hosted Jupyter notebook with `Binder <https://mybinder.org/v2/gh/funcx-faas/examples/HEAD?filepath=notebooks%2FIntroduction.ipynb>`_

 Installation